jordypg/jordypg/README.md

 ## JPG
-website in progress!
 <br><br>

-I like ML and databases, and I'd like to learn more about containerization.
+I like ML, fullstack development, and databases.

 I would like to one day build a great system for the training of top-tier models, or to architect a company-saving database refactoring.